fabiojose/snip/README.md

   - `__e_place holder_`
   - `__aplaceholder_`

-And you may use placeholders in directory name, file name and file content.
+And you may use placeholders in directory names, file names and file content.

 - directory name:
   - /path/to/some/directory/src/`__s_namespace_`